kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 # Prometheus and Grafana installation
+Two different methods to install and configure Prometheus and Grafana are described in this doc.
+- Prometheus and Grafana installation using Pod Annotations.
+This installs Prometheus and Grafana in the same namespace as NGINX Ingress
+- Prometheus and Grafana installation using Service Monitors.
+This is more suited for existing Prometheus and Grafana installations that can be configured with NGINX Ingress for scraping the metrics.

+# Prometheus and Grafana installation using Pod Annotations
 This tutorial will show you how to install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for scraping the metrics of the NGINX Ingress controller.

 !!! important